 Then one day in seventh grade, a teacher fairy appeared.
 She said, “Theater and speech, try you might.”

 Another teacher fairy introduced him to The Hobbit, Lord of the Rings, and role-playing games like Traveller and Dungeons and Dragons.

 His thespian activities continued through high school, as did role-playing games and comic books.
 But when the local comic store closed, his dismay caused the store’s owner, a bearded fairy, to suggest, “Open your own comic book store, you should.”

 Randy did, for one summer.
 Then, during his junior and senior years, he continued to peddle superhero comics from his school locker.

-Upon graduating from high school, Randy decided to go on a quest—find gold to pay for college.
+Upon graduating from high school, Randy went on a quest—to find gold to pay for college.
 To earn this treasure (perhaps bewitched by his toy soldiers and Uncle Sam poster), he joined Army R.O.T.C.

 Enchanted by his boyhood’s wildlife posters, he also sought gold in the legendary park named Yellowstone.
 While he labored there, the park’s fiery summer of 1988 made the air taste like smoke and ash.